Terrie has type 2 diabetes. She has a certificate in fitness and nutrition. She has a passion for helping others find their path to health.

 Diabetic Care Summary

-Here are basics you need when newly diagnosed with diabetes:
+Here are the basics you need when newly diagnosed with diabetes:

 - A food journal